Thai Malays

-Cultural distinctiveness
+History and politics

 Separatist inclinations among ethnic Malays in Narathiwat, Pattani, Yala and Songkhla provinces, the cause of the Southern Thai insurgency, are due in part to cultural differences from the Thai people as well as past experiences of forced attempts to assimilate them into Thai mainstream culture after the annexation of the Sultanate of Patani by Siamese Rattanakosin Kingdom.
-In 1816, Siam divided the Muslim tributary Sultanate of Patani into seven provinces as part of a policy of 'divide and rule'.
+In 1816, Siam divided the sultanate into seven provinces as part of a policy of 'divide and rule'.
 Despite occasional subsequent rebellions, the policy was generally successful in ensuring peace until the beginning of the twentieth century.
 In 1901, Siam restructured the seven provinces into a single administrative unit, 'Monthon Pathani', under the new Ministry of the Interior, which consolidated the seven provinces into four: Patani, Bangnara, Saiburi and Yala.
-Kedah was then ceded to the British under the Anglo–Siamese Treaty of 1909, in which a more integrated district formerly belonging to Kedah became Satun Province.
+Kedah was then ceded to the British under the Anglo-Siamese Treaty of 1909, in which a more integrated district formerly belonging to Kedah became Satun Province.
 The Malay Muslims of Satun are less inclined towards separatism; this is largely a result of the historical affinity of the Malay King of Setul towards Siam, compared to the violent breakup of the Sultanate of Patani.
 Pro-Thai inclinations can also be observed in Malay communities in Phuket, Ranong and Bangkok.

+In 1975, five Thai Malays were killed by Thai soldiers and their bodies thrown over a bridge into the Saiburi in Bacho district.
+The incident, known as Koto Bridge incident, sparked a massive demonstration in Pattani province, lasting 45 days.
+It marked one of the biggest demonstrations of Thai Malays, and in Thai history at the time.